 - a.
 Tax Due.
 If Line 19 is more than Line 25, you owe additional tax.
 Subtract Line 25 from Line 19 and enter the result on Line 26a.
 If Line 25 is negative, treat Line 25 as a positive number, add Lines 19 and 25 and enter the additional tax on Line 26a. - b.
 Penalties.
 Returns filed after the original due date without a valid state extension are subject to a failure to file penalty of 5% of the tax for each month, or part of a month, the return is late (maximum 25% of the additional tax due).
-Returns filed after the original due date are subject to a late payment penalty of 10% of the unpaid tax.
-To determine if any penalties apply to you, see "Will I Owe Interest and Penalties?" on Page 8.
+Returns filed after the original due date are subject to a late payment penalty.
+From January 1, 2022, through June 30, 2022, the applicable rate is 10 percent (10%) regardless of how late the tax is paid.
+Beginning July 1, 2022, the applicable rate is 2 percent (2%) for each month, or part of a month, that the payment is late (up to a maximum penalty rate of 10 percent (10%).
+To determine if any penalties apply to you, see "Will I Owe Interest and Penalties?" on page 8.

 - c.
 Interest.
 Interest at the rate established by G.S.
 105-241.21 is charged on taxes paid after the original due date even if an extension of time to file is granted.
 The interest rate on underpayments is the same as the interest rate on overpayments.
 The rate is established semiannually by the Secretary of Revenue and is listed on the Department's website. - d.
 Total Penalties and Interest.
 Add Lines 26b and 26c and enter the total amount of penalties and interest on Line 26d. - e.
 Interest on the Underpayment of Estimated Income Tax and Exceptions.
-You may owe interest if you underpaid your estimated tax for any payment period.
-You will not owe interest if you had no tax liability in the prior year or if this year's tax liability, less any amount withheld and allowable tax credits, is less than \$1,000.
+You may owe interest if you underpaid your estimated income tax for any payment period.
+You will not owe interest if you had no tax liability in 2020, or if your 2021 tax liability, minus your tax credits and North Carolina income tax withheld for tax year 2021, is less than \$1,000.

-Complete Form D-422, "Underpayment of Estimated Tax by Individuals," to determine if you owe interest on the underpayment of estimated income tax.
+You should complete Form D-422, "Underpayment of Estimated Tax by Individuals," to determine if you owe interest on the underpayment of estimated income tax for tax year 2021.
 Enter the correct amount of interest on Line 26e.
 The interest will increase your tax liability or reduce your overpayment.